aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 ## Objective

-1. Deploying two production grade Amazon EKS cluster across two AWS Accounts ( Prod1, Prod2 account ) in two different regions through a Continuous Deployment infrastructure pipeline triggered upon a commit to the repository that holds the pipeline configuration in an another AWS account (pipeline account).
+1. Deploying two production grade Amazon EKS cluster across two AWS Accounts (Prod1, Prod2 account) in two different regions through a Continuous Deployment infrastructure pipeline triggered upon a commit to the repository that holds the pipeline configuration in another AWS account (pipeline account).
-2. Deploying ADOT add-on, AMP add-on to Prod 1 Amazon EKS Cluster to remote write metrics to AMP workspace in Prod 1 AWS Account.
+2. Deploying ADOT add-on, AMP add-on to Prod 1 Amazon EKS Cluster to remote-write metrics to AMP workspace in Prod 1 AWS Account.
 3. Deploying ADOT add-on, CloudWatch add-on to Prod 2 Amazon EKS Cluster to write metrics to CloudWatch in Prod 2 AWS Account.
-4. Configuring GitOps tooling (ArgoCD addon) to support deployment of [ho11y](https://github.com/aws-observability/aws-o11y-recipes/tree/main/sandbox/ho11y) and [yelb](https://github.com/mreferre/yelb) sample applications, in a way that restricts each application to be deployed only into the team namespace, by using ArgoCD projects.
+4. Configuring GitOps tooling (ArgoCD add-on) to support deployment of [ho11y](https://github.com/aws-observability/aws-o11y-recipes/tree/main/sandbox/ho11y) and [yelb](https://github.com/mreferre/yelb) sample applications, in a way that restricts each application to be deployed only into the team namespace, by using ArgoCD projects.
 5. Setting up IAM roles in Prod 1 and Prod 2 Accounts to allow an AMG service role in the Monitoring account (mon-account) to access metrics from AMP workspace in Prod 1 account and CloudWatch namespace in Prod 2 account.
 6. Setting Amazon Managed Grafana to visualize AMP metrics from Amazon EKS cluster in Prod account 1 and CloudWatch metrics on workloads in Amazon EKS cluster in Prod account 2.
 7. Installing Grafana Operator in Monitoring account (mon-account) to add AWS data sources and create Grafana Dashboards to Amazon Managed Grafana.
 8. Installing External Secrets Operator in Monitoring account (mon-account) to retrieve and Sync the Grafana API keys.

-### GitOps confguration
+### GitOps configuration

-- For GitOps, the blueprint bootstrap the ArgoCD addon and points to [sample applications](https://github.com/aws-observability/aws-observability-accelerator/tree/main/artifacts/sample-apps/envs) in [AWS Observability Accelerator](https://github.com/aws-observability/aws-observability-accelerator).
+- For GitOps, the blueprint bootstrap the ArgoCD add-on and points to [sample applications](https://github.com/aws-observability/aws-observability-accelerator/tree/main/artifacts/sample-apps/envs) in [AWS Observability Accelerator](https://github.com/aws-observability/aws-observability-accelerator).
 - You can find the team-geordie configuration for this pattern in the workload repository under the folder [`team-geordie`](https://github.com/aws-observability/aws-observability-accelerator/tree/main/artifacts/teams/team-geordie).
 - GitOps based management of Amazon Grafana resources (like: Datasources and Dashboards) is achieved using ArgoCD application [`grafana-operator-app`](https://github.com/aws-observability/aws-observability-accelerator/tree/main/artifacts/sample-apps/grafana-operator-app).
 Grafana Operator resources are deployed using [`grafana-operator-chart`](https://github.com/aws-observability/aws-observability-accelerator/tree/main/artifacts/grafana-operator-chart).